 A cookie is a small piece of information sent by a web server to be stored on a web browser so that it can be read back later from that browser.
 The cookie is a text file saved in the browser's directory and stored in RAM while the browser is running.
 The cookie may also be stored on the computer's hard drive once a user logs off from that website or web server.

 Columbia University and authorized third-party service providers collect information about users’ activities and experiences while visiting a Columbia University website.
-Examples of tools that collect such information include but are not exclusive to: browser cookies, web beacons, flash cookies, tracking pixels, and similar technologies.
+Examples of tools that collect such information include but are not exclusive to: Google Analytics, browser cookies, web beacons, flash cookies, tracking pixels, and similar technologies.

 Columbia uses data gathered about website activity (e.g., demographic data, browser type, IP address, pages visited, the day and time of visit) to target users for certain types of content, or to match up with email subscriber lists and/or to provide a better user experience.
 For example, to recognize new visitors to CU websites, recognize past users, better understand the interests of users and website visitors, and to improve the website to enhance the visitor experience.

 Cookies can be managed through browser settings.
 To learn more, refer to the support instructions for each browser (Firefox, Chrome, Safari, or Internet Explorer).
 Be aware that disabling or deleting cookies can impact your ability to use certain features of that website.
 If disabling or deleting cookies, repeat this process for each browser and computer used.
 Note that cookies used by Adobe Flash cannot be controlled by browser settings.

 Columbia University will treat any personally identifiable information that is collected on this website in a secure manner.